Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Nonequilibrium Curie--Weiss model

 where $J \geq 0$ is the strength of the ferromagnetic Ising interaction, and $h$ is the magnetic field.
 Spins $\sigma_i$ are here classical random variables taking values $\pm 1$.
 We further define the total magnetization of the system as $M=\sum_i \sigma_i \in \{-N,-N+2,\ldots,N\}$.
 Due to the all-to-all nature of the coupling, the energy of the system can be rewritten as a function of the total magnetization:

 Each value of the total magnetization corresponds to $\Omega_M$ possible microscopic spin configurations, where

 To drive the system out of equilibrium, we connect it to $d$ ideal thermal baths $\alpha \in \{1,\ldots,d \}$ with temperatures $T_\alpha$ [inverse temperatures $\beta_\alpha \equiv 1/(k_B T_\alpha)$].
-Similar nonequilibrium models have been previously studied in Refs.~\cite{garrido1987stationary,blote1990critical,tamayo1994twotemperature,garrido1996complexity,vroylandt2018collective,vroylandt2020efficiency,aron2020landau, herpich2020njp}.
+Similar nonequilibrium models have been previously studied in Refs.~\cite{garrido1987stationary,blote1990critical,tamayo1994twotemperature,garrido1996complexity,vroylandt2018collective,vroylandt2020efficiency,aron2020landau, herpich2020njp,beyen2024phase}\footnote{We note that nonequilibrium driving can be also induced by an alternating magnetic field, see Refs.~\cite{tome1990dynamic,sides1998kinetic,acharyya1999nonequilibrium,baek2014nonequilibrium,fiori2024specific}.}.
 The dynamics of the model corresponds to a Markovian flipping of individual spins due to interaction with the thermal baths.
 Each flipping of spin from $1$ to $-1$ ($-1$ to $1$) changes the total magnetization as $M \rightarrow M-2$ ($M \rightarrow M+2$).
 To simplify the problem, we also assume that, for each microscopic configuration with total magnetization $M$, the rate of flipping of each spin with a given orientation is the same.
 Dynamics can then be described using the mesoscopic master equation for probabilities $p_M$ of coarse-grained mesostates with definite magnetization $M$~\cite{aron2020landau, herpich2020njp, meibohm2022finite, meibohm2023landau},

 where $W_{M,M \pm 2}$ is the transition rate from the state with magnetization $M \pm 2$ to the state with magnetization $M$.
 For a formal derivation of this form of the master equation, see Ref.~\cite{herpich2020njp}.
 Each rate can be further decomposed into components associated with individual baths $\alpha$,